What We Read, What We Publish

 - Only submit once per genre, per submission window.

-- Please submit only one work per submission, unless submitting to translation or visual art.
+- Please submit only one work per submission, unless submitting to translation, visual art, or poetry.

 - There is a 3500 word limit for Fiction and Creative Nonfiction.
 (Any submission in any genre longer than 3500 will not be read.)